 Cigarette Smoke Damage

-Although most smokers are aware of the harmful effects of smoking, this may not be enought to overcome the reasons why they are smoking.
+Although most smokers are aware of the harmful effects of smoking, this may not be enough to overcome the reasons why they are smoking.
 A careful review of these reasons may help them come to the conclusion that is the time to quit.

 How many people look back at the end of their lives and think – I’m sure glad I was a smoker, or I really regret giving up smoking?